 A Community for ME/CFS Bloggers and Patients

-When I was first diagnosed with ME/CFS, I felt lost.
-Chronic Fatigue Syndrome was a condition I had never heard of before and my doctor didn't seem to know much about it either.
+When I was first diagnosed with Chronic Fatigue Syndrome, I felt lost.
+It's a condition I had never heard of before and my doctor didn't seem to know much about it either.
 What got me through was the support of other patients I found online.
 And they continue to be my support as the years go by!
 For this reason I have created a community online for people with Myalgic Encephalomyelitis (ME) or Chronic Fatigue Syndrome (CFS) and their carers.

-It consists of a few places on social media where people with ME and their carers can share relevent content to help support the ME/CFS community.
+It consists of a few places on social media where people with ME or CFS and their carers can share relevent content to help support the ME/CFS community.

 My hope is that newly diagnosed patients, or anybody struggling to manage life with ME, would not struggle as much as some of us have to find the support and resources available to them.

 The main base of our growing community is our group on Facebook.
 The group is public, so even those who are not members or not yet open about their condition on social media can still access everything that is shared.

 We welcome ME and CFS bloggers and creatives to join and share their content too.

 If you'd like to be a part of this ME/CFS community, come join the group at facebook.com/groups/MEcfsCommunity

 * If you are interested in a private support group where your Facebook friends and family will not be able to see your posts, check out this group.
 (I'm an admin there too)

 Members can post directly to the group's page.
 We'd like to create a positive and safe place to share anything you find useful or relevant as well as personal stories, and anything fun, uplifting or encouraging.